Build a bundle from any folder

 *If shasum not present, Python provides hashing/verify fallback

-curl -fsSL https://cognis.work/install.sh | sudo bashOr clone & install locally
+curl -fsSL https://cognis.work/install.sh | sudo bashOr just grab the two files

 # System-wide install — two files, zero dependencies